Sarimin Reksodihardjo: As the Acting Governor of North Sumatra

-His appointment as chairman was taking into the consideration that the region of North Sumatra was ethnically diverse.
+His appointment as chairman was taking into consideration that the region of North Sumatra was ethnically diverse.
 The government appointed a Javanese as a middle ground for the issue.

 On 20 July 1950, the PPKNST announced its program.
 In the program, the PPKNST stated that the State of East Sumatra would be transformed into a residency without any autonomy, while its regencies would be an autonomous region and directly controlled by the provincial government.
 On 23 July 1950, the Government of East Sumatra, represented by Raja Kaliamsyah Sinaga, officially responded to the program.
-The government of East Sumatra opposed the transformation of the state into a residency, and instead opted for the transformation into a province.
+The government of East Sumatra opposed the transformation of the state into a residency and instead opted for the transformation into a province.

-After the State of East Sumatra has been dissolved on 13 August 1950, the P4SU took its job.
+After the State of East Sumatra was dissolved on 13 August 1950, the P4SU took its job.
 The P4SU began preparing the regional division of the province, and the establishment of regional councils in the regencies.

-As the chairman of the P4SU, Sarimin became the acting governor of the province.
+As the chairman of the P4SU, Sarimin became the province's acting governor.
 His job ended after the definitive governor, Abdul Hakim Harahap, was appointed.

 Governor of Nusa Tenggara

 On 5 April 1952, Sarimin became the acting Governor of the Lesser Sunda Province.
 He replaced the previous governor, Susanto Tirtoprodjo, who was appointed as the ambassador of Indonesia to the Netherlands.

 He was inaugurated as a definitive governor on 6 May 1953.

-During his tenure, on 28 May 1954, the name of the province was changed to Nusa Tenggara.
-The change was intended to remove the term "lesser" from the province, because it was considered as a derogatory term.
+During his tenure, on 28 May 1954, the province's name was changed to Nusa Tenggara.
+The change was intended to remove the term "lesser" from the province because it was considered as a derogatory term.

 He resigned from the position on 1 April 1957.